An aquarium just isn’t complete without gravel.

 First, it’s the perfect way to anchor any aquarium plants you’re adding to your tank.
 In the right conditions, your plants will root and thrive when placed in the gravel.
 Gravel also acts as a home for the bacterial colonies that your tank needs to stay healthy.

 Plus, if you get gravel that is small and compact enough, there’s less space for detritus to hide, which keeps your tank clean and the water balanced.

 The 12 Best Aquarium Gravel for Plants with Colors

-If you remember that gravel is for more than just making your tank look good, you’ll be able to see why some is better than others.
+If you remember that gravel is for more than just making your tank look good, you’ll be able to see why some are better than others.
 Here’s a great place to start if you’re looking for the best gravel for your aquarium plants and fish.